Trump administration relaxes standards for exporting drones

-In a significant move, the Trump administration in US has relaxed standards for exporting drones to friendly countries.
+In a significant development, the Trump administration has relaxed standards for exporting drones to friendly countries.
 Under the new policy, drones that fly at speeds below 800 km per hour are no longer subject to the Missile Technology Control Regime (MTCR).

 White House Press Secretary Kayleigh McEnany said, the move will increase the US’ national security by improving capabilities of its partners and increase economic security by opening the expanding drones market to the US industry.